Effect-TS/platform/docs/platform-node/index.ts.md

 ## From "@effect/platform-node/NodeContext"

-Re-exports all named exports from the "@effect/platform-node/NodeContext" module as "NodeContext".
+Re-exports all named exports from the "@effect/platform-node/NodeContext" module as `NodeContext`.

 **Signature**